modulove/MVMNT/README.md

 - Smooth Random Control Voltage (CV): MVMNT introduces the power of smooth random CV, enhancing your modular with dynamic and unpredictable modulation possibilities.
 - Say goodbye to static soundscapes and welcome the beauty of randomness.

-- Track & Hold with using the TRIG Input.
+- Hold input using Trig input (opposite of "Track & Hold" in classic terms)

 - Additional inverted and Bipolar Outputs.